wiggitywhitney/vibe_practice/docs/journal/JOURNAL_REMINDER.md

 ## How It Works

 1. A reminder script runs at 5pm daily in your terminal (no system notification)
-2. If you've made git commits today, the terminal will display the prompt to copy into Cursor
+2. If you've made git commits today, the terminal displays a minimal reminder with a link to instructions
+3. You open [JOURNAL_INSTRUCTIONS.md](./JOURNAL_INSTRUCTIONS.md) and copy its contents
-3. You paste the prompt into Cursor, which follows the guidelines in [preferences.md](../preferences.md) to:
+4. You paste the instructions into Cursor, which then:
-   - Create a properly formatted journal entry
+   - Creates a properly formatted journal entry
-   - Save it to engineering-journal.md (creating the file if needed)
+   - Saves it to engineering-journal.md (creating the file if needed)
-   - Update only today's entry if it already exists
+   - Updates only today's entry if it already exists
-   - Stage the commit and prompt you to finalize it
+   - Suggests git commands to stage and commit the changes

 ## Journal Entry Guidelines

-All journal entry requirements are documented in the **Journal Entries** section of [`preferences.md`](../preferences.md).
-This ensures:
+All journal entry requirements are now documented in [`JOURNAL_INSTRUCTIONS.md`](./JOURNAL_INSTRUCTIONS.md), which contains:

-1. Consistent formatting across all entries
+1. Detailed formatting requirements
-2. Proper content structure
+2. Content structure with specific sections
-3. Correct file management
+3. Next Steps management rules
-4. Git integration
+4. Git workflow instructions

 ## Using the Journal Reminder Command